-- Undermine the dignity and authority of the constable: - Could cause offence to members of the public or colleagues and/or invite provocation; - Are garish or numerous or particularly prominent; - Indicate unacceptable attitudes towards women, minority groups or any other section of the community; - Indicate alignment with a particular group which could give offence to members of the public or colleagues; - Are considered to be rude, lewd, crude, racist, sexist, sectarian, homophobic, violent or intimidating.
+- Undermine the dignity and authority of the constable; - Could cause offence to members of the public or colleagues and/or invite provocation; - Are garish or numerous or particularly prominent; - Indicate unacceptable attitudes towards women, minority groups or any other section of the community; - Indicate alignment with a particular group which could give offence to members of the public or colleagues; - Are considered to be rude, lewd, crude, racist, sexist, sectarian, homophobic, violent or intimidating. - If you have tattoos on your forearms you should describe their nature, any words used, extent, size and location in your application.